jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/2_practice/1_base_barplot/task.md

 ## Task

 At a recent tasting event, participants were invited to sample an assortment of breads, cheeses, and salads.
-Everyone had the chance to vote for as many items as they liked, sharing their favorites among the diverse offerings.
+Everyone had the chance to vote for up to 3 products per category, sharing their favorites among the diverse offerings.
 The organizers of a tasting event received all the responses, calculated themselves the percentage of votes for each product in each category (so that they know the corresponding distribution along cheese, bread, and salad).